NikolaGospodjinacki/Contextual_Space_K8s/docs/EKS_SETUP.md

 - Scale to zero when not in use (Karpenter)
 - Share cluster across projects
 - Use NAT Instance instead of NAT Gateway (~$5/mo)
+- Destroy cluster when not demoing

 ## Prerequisites

 - AWS CLI configured with appropriate permissions
 - Terraform v1.0+
 - kubectl
-- eksctl (optional, for manual operations)
+- GitHub CLI (gh) - for setting secrets

 ## Infrastructure Setup